symblai/symbl-docs/conversation-api/api-reference/topics.md

 #### Custom Vocabulary for Topics<font color="orange"> LABS</font>

-You can enable custom vocabulary in Topics API by passing the query parameter `customVocabulary`.
+You can enable custom vocabulary in Topics API by passing the query parameter `customVocabulary=true`.

 ### HTTP Request